 Reformation linen dress – current season version here | Rag & Bone hat – similar at Nordstrom

 These photos at the Folsom Lake lupine fields were taken with a Nikon D750 (newer model D850 available at Amazon) using my favorite 50mm lens, and an iPhone.
-I’ve also included a video so that you can see how vast this flower field is!
-I have an entire post on the best lenses to use for flower photography if you’re interested!

-Lupines don’t bloom at Folsom Lake every year and is a somewhat rare occurrence that happens after a drought that causes the lake waters to recede.
+Lupines donโt bloom at Folsom Lake every year and is a somewhat rare occurrence that happens after a drought that causes the lake waters to recede.
 The previously dormant wildflowers under the lake emerged after a light rain to create a “Superbloom” – a spectacular show of color and life during a drought year!
-It’s truly an unforgettable sight to see a lake completely transform into a purple flower field!
+Itโs truly an unforgettable sight to see a lake completely transform into a purple flower field!

 Lupine Flower Fields at Anderson Lake in Morgan Hill in the South Bay